Section 11 Audit

 - Governors / Directors of Prisons and Young Offender Institutes

 - Youth Offending Services

 Organisations that are commissioned to provide a service on behalf of one of the agencies listed above should also be compliant with Section 11.

 For organisation’s that are not listed above the SCSP strongly encourages all agencies that work with children and young people to ensure their arrangements reflect the importance of safeguarding and promoting the welfare of children and young people.

 For voluntary and community organisations please see the Voluntary /Community organisation page.

 How does the SCSP know if organisations are fulfilling their statutory obligations under s.11?

-Working Together to Safeguard Children (2015) requires Local Safeguarding Children Boards to gather data to assess whether partners are meeting their statutory obligations.
+Working Together to Safeguard Children (2023) requires Local Safeguarding Children Partnerships to gather data to assess whether partners are meeting their statutory obligations.
 In Sheffield compliance with s.11 is monitored every year using a self-assessment toolkit.
 Following completion of the toolkit organisations produce an action plan outlining those areas where additional work is needed to ensure full compliance with the requirements of s.11 (where needed).
 Implementation is monitored and reported to the SCSP Executive Group.